blackk18/bash-snake/README.md

-# snake
+# Snake

+A classic snake game written in bash

 ![logo](logo.gif)

-SNAKE in bash is an exciting action game which connects the elements of both and stategic game genres.
-Feel the taste of adrenaline by moving the snake in four cardinal diractions.
-Hunt and capture the food scattered around the board.
+> SNAKE in bash is an exciting action game which connects the elements of both
+> and stategic game genres.
+Feel the taste of adrenaline by moving the snake
+> in four cardinal diractions.
+Hunt and capture the food scattered around
+> the board.
 Brace yourself for many hours of unforgettable play.
+Make
-Make decisions and see how the consequences affect the plot of the game
+> decisions and see how the consequences affect the plot of the game

 # How to play